 CRYPTOLOG is a great publication.
 Has been for years.
-My personal files contain several selected articles clipped from previous CRYPTOLOGS.
+My personal files contain several selected articles clipped from previous CRYPTO-LOGS.
 But article will be so useful, I ask that you send me 100 copies.
 I will circulate them in G4.
 I will make them required reading for touring interns.
 I will use them for my class in Promotion Theory.

-Thank you and for a valuable service to the Agency.
+Thank you and able service to the Agency.